Frequently Asked Questions

 Are appointments required?

 Yes, Boyertown Medical Massage is by appointment only.
 Please book online or give us a call/text to schedule.
+Please review our cancellation policy.
+Cancellations will not be accepted through email.
+Please Call/text to cancel an appointment.

 “The natural healing force in each one of us is the greatest force in getting well”